oracle-livelabs/oci/terraform-infrastructure/network/network.md

 dns_label    = pubsubdnsLB
 ```

 This Public subnet serves as the designated subnet for hosting the Load Balancer, which will be created with the help of Terraform.
-The Public subnet will be configured to have direct access to the internet through an associated Internet Gateway, facilitating seamless communication between the Load Balancer and clients accessing the Webservers.
+The Public subnet will be configured to have direct access to the internet through an associated Internet Gateway, facilitating seamless communication between the Load Balancer and clients accessing the Web Servers.

 ![picture5](images/pub01sub.png)

 The last subnet being defined is the second Public subnet associated with the VCN.

-In the subnet\_params data structure.
+13. In the subnet\_params data structure.
 Copy the variable strings below and paste it into the oci-pub-subnet-02 data block.

 ```
 <copy>